w-lfpup/wctk-js/docs/events.md

 # Events Controller

-Pass custom element functions to event listeners.
+Add element functions as event listener callbacks.

 ## How to use